 The digital customer experience is a reflection of what your customers think of your brand and services after interacting with you online.
 Both front-end services and back-office processes impact this opinion.

-Slow and error-prone processes that lead to shipping delays, incorrect tracking numbers, and inaccurate inventory counts don’t just waste time, they cause your customers to lose confidence in your business.
+Slow and error-prone processes that lead to shipping delays, incorrect tracking numbers, and inaccurate inventory counts don’t just waste time, they cause your customers to lose confidence in your ecommerce business.

 1. Inventory Isn’t Tracked in Real Time